bshmanair/project-euler/README.md

 # project-euler

-Solving problems listed in projecteuler.net
+Solving problems listed in projecteuler.net.
+All problems are solved in C++.